osmoscraft/osmosnote/packages/server/public/devlog.md

 ## Alpha test findings

-- After creating new note, back button opens draft page again
-  - Blank draft should be clean
-- Support markdown syntax for external link: because highlighted URL is too jarring.
-- Consider MVP list rendering (use multiple - without space)
+- Comma after a url is included into the URL
+- `[link one] [link two](xxxx)` triggers styling on first bracket
+- Support headless commands (keyboard shortcut without opening command bar, ala ^s for save).
 - Control + left seems to greedy when to prev. line
 - A fraction of delay after entering any command that waits for server.
 - Quick insert of ISO local date could help
-- `[link one] [link two](xxxx)` triggers styling on first bracket
 - Ctrl + delete is too agressive when handling white spaces
-- Comma after a url is included into the URL
 - codify block quote symbol ">"
 - Deleted local file is not displayed in status bar
 - Strong need to curate a list based on tags